Xangis/wbsrch/README.md

 Postgresql should be set up for local password authentication rather than peer.
 If that doesn't mean anything to you, look up what the pg_hba.conf file is and how to configure it.

+Redis is used for cache.
+It's not strictly required -- without it, there will be no caching and the user experience will run much slower.
+You should install it with:

+sudo apt-get intsall redis-server

 Create a python virtual environment.
 I like virtualenvwrapper, which lets you do something like:

 mkvirtualenv wbsrch